role2-standard/communication/readme.md

 scope: All communication scenarios
 ```

+## Principle: accurate and timely
+Stand in others' shoes and check your own expression.
+Make sure context, wording and numbers are correct.

 ## A successful communication consists of two parts

 1. **Initiation** e.g. "Client has been updated"